lablup/raftify/README.md

 ## Quick guide

-I strongly recommend to read the [memstore example code](https://github.com/lablup/raftify/blob/main/examples/memstore/main.py) to get how to use this library for starters, but here's a quick guide.
+I strongly recommend to read the basic [memstore example code](https://github.com/lablup/raftify/blob/main/examples/basic/main.py) to get how to use this library for starters, but here's a quick guide.

 ### Define your own log entry